+'''

-OP, Dissolved Oxygen Pressure (mm of Hg) NP, Nitrogen + Argon Pressure (mm of Hg)
+OP, Dissolved Oxygen Pressure (mm of Hg)

+NP, Nitrogen + Argon Pressure (mm of Hg)

+'''

 Data will be collected at least hourly and transmitted at least every four hours.
 If feasible, the previous 12 hours of data will also be sent to improve the capability of retrieving any data that may have been lost during the preceding transmission.
-For Portland and Seattle Districts, data transmission will be done via the GOES Satellite, to the Corps' ground-receive station in Portland.
+For Portland, Seattle and Walla Walla Districts, data transmission will be done via the GOES Satellite, to the Corps' ground-receive station in Portland.
 After decoding, all data will be stored in the CROHMS database.
 Per their contract with Portland District, the USGS is planning to have the satellite data going into CROHMS and ADAPS (internal to the USGS) simultaneously to allow for some pre-screening.
-The Walla Walla District will transmit their data hourly to CROHMS and the Walla Walla District's Home page on the Internet.
-Transmission will be through routes other than the GOES satellite.